What if a complaint is made about me as a provider?

 It is unsettling to be on the receiving end of a complaint.
-However, comments and complaints help us learn from mistakes and improve the quality of services.
+However, comments and complaints help us learn and improve the quality of services.
 By discussing them, we can restore trust and mend relationships.

 Will I have an opportunity to resolve the issues with the person who complained?

 Often, the answer is yes.
 Around 30% of complaints are resolved this way.
 Our Commissioner can refer a complaint to you so you can respond directly to the person, or refer the complaint to the Advocacy Service.
 The Advocacy Service supports the person making the complaint in discussing their concerns directly with you.
 At this stage, many providers successfully resolve complaints by working with the complainant.

 HDC has a report back procedure to check the concerns have been appropriately addressed.

 If we refer a complaint to you, however you manage it, you must report back to HDC on the outcome.